Cancers in general

-Too much UV light from the sun and sunbeds can damage DNA and lead to skin cancer.
+Too much ultraviolet (UV) light from the sun and sunbeds can damage DNA and cause skin cancer.

 Find out how knowing the UV index and how your skin reacts in the sun can help you avoid sunburn.

 When the sun is strong spend time in the shade, cover up with clothing, and use sunscreen with at least SPF15 and 4 or more stars.